Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Dosage & Forms

 Sulforaphane is available in three main supplementation forms.
-Free sulforaphane offers immediate bioavailability but degrades at room temperature within weeks.
-Stabilized glucoraphanin, its biological precursor, remains stable throughout shelf life.
-It converts to active sulforaphane in the intestine through the action of gut bacteria.
+Free sulforaphane offers immediate bioavailability but degrades at room temperature within weeks, unless a dedicated process stabilizes it.
+Stabilized glucoraphanin, its biological precursor, remains stable throughout shelf life; it converts to sulforaphane in the intestine through the action of gut bacteria, a conversion whose extent varies widely from person to person.
+Formulations enriched with exogenous myrosinase speed up that conversion, but their effect depends on gastric conditions that are difficult to control.

 In the Singular Formula